amyktomey/Old-word-practice/README.md

-# FunWithWords
-C# project website... code Louisville

-A work in progress, started as a javascript project monhts ago...
-I have removed all JS files, and am beginning the C# build.
-If all goes as planned, this program will run on Windows and Mac systems.
+#  C#  Fun With Words

+This repository contains all the files for the C# Software Dev 2 final project.

+#1 Purpose

-This website is designed with my grandson in mind, who has dyslexia.
-Using a mad libs format, this will allow ayone to learn the basic parts of speech in an enertaining way and practice spelling and readind by replacing various words of a story with a sp[ellking list or randomly selected words.
-The idea is to provide several types of stories and different levels of difficulty.
-Special fonts will be used to enhance learning for those with dyslexia, encouraging users to read their stories out loud.
+This program is designed with my grandson in mind, who has dyslexia.
+Using a mad libs format, this will allow ayone to learn the basic parts of speech in an enertaining way.
+The user can also enter a list of spelling words, turning them imto word jumbles, allowing them to practice spelling words correctly.
+Special fonts will be used to enhance learning for those with dyslexia.

+#2 Technologies:

+- **Backend** - C# 10 .NET 6
+- **ORM** - EF 6
+- **Database** - SQL
+- **Frontend**- Razor/ HTML/ JS/ CSS

+#2 Patterns:

+-MVC (Model, View, Controllers)
+- Code First Database Creation

+#3 Getting Started:

+1. Clone
+2. Navigate to the 'SOURCE' folder
+3. Run 'dotnet run'
+4. Select Jumble or MadLibs
+5. Add words for Jumble puzzle or add requested parts of speech for a Mad Libs style story.

+#4 Features:

+- [ ] Ability to select Jumble or MadLibs
+- [ ] Ability to add spelling words (Jumble)
+- [ ] Ability to turn those words into a jumble puzzle
+- [ ] Ability to verify words are input correctly
+- [ ] Ability to request specific parts of speach (MadLibs)
-The program will ask the user to input the words and plug them into the story BEFORE they have read it.
+- [ ] Ability to input words into story
+- [ ] Ability to print the story to screen
+- [ ] Ability to delete or edit words

+## ToDo:

+- [ ] Create a new C# .NET MVC App
+- [ ] Create Models for Database
+- [ ] Integrate EF 6 into Project
+- [ ] Scaffold DB and Controllers
+- [ ] Customize the solution to show off my skills

 The requests will be similar to:
   Please select a noun.
 A noun is a person, place or thing.